 The JLMI was established to be a forum of excellence that contributes to and promotes the debate on some of the most topical as well as contentious areas of the law.
 It welcomes contributions from high-profile academics, judges, lawyers, practitioners, civil servants, consultants, and regulatory bodies.

-The JLMI publishes three issues per year.
-Two are based on a call for papers.
-The other one is a special issue focused on international and comparative approaches to trade law.
-This issue particularly welcomes the best final dissertations and other contributions from the community of the UniTo-ITCILO Master of Laws in International Trade, but also welcomes submissions of any work related to international trade.
+The JLMI publishes three issues per year, all based on a call for papers.
+The first issue of every year is focused on international and comparative approaches to trade law and is prepared in cooperation with the UniTo-ITCILO Master of Laws in International Trade.

 - technological and social innovation